Petr Chelčický

 Petr Chelčický ([ˈpɛtr̩ ˈxɛltʃɪtskiː]; c.
 1390 – c.
-1460) was a Czech Christian spiritual leader and author in the 15th century Bohemia, now the Czech Republic.
+1460) was a Czech Christian spiritual leader and author in 15th-century Bohemia, now the Czech Republic.
 He was one of the most influential thinkers of the Bohemian Reformation.
-Petr Chelčický inspired the Unitas Fratrum who opposed transubstantiation, monasticism and insisted on the primacy of scripture and pacifism.
-There are multiple parallels with the teachings of the Anabaptists and Petr Chelčický.
-Czech Baptists have also expressed continuity with the Bohemian reformation by identifying with Petr Chelčický.
+Chelčický inspired the Unitas Fratrum, who opposed transubstantiation and monasticism, insisting on pacifism and the primacy of scripture.
+There are multiple parallels with the teachings of the Anabaptists and Chelčický.
+Czech Baptists have also expressed continuity with the Bohemian reformation by identifying with Chelčický.

 His published works critiqued the immorality and violence of the contemporary church and state.
 He proposed a number of Bible-based improvements for human society, including nonresistance, which influenced humanitarians Tolstoy, Gandhi, and Martin Luther King.
 Paradoxically, the main part of the Hussite movement rejected his teachings of nonviolence, which eventually led to much violence among the Hussite movement.
-Chelcicky's teachings laid the foundation of the Unity of the Brethren.
+Chelčický's teachings laid the foundation of the Unity of the Brethren.